Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 «Do not be afraid of those who kill the body»

-Today, after choosing the Twelve Apostles, Jesus sends them out to preach and He instructs them.
-He warns them against persecutions they are likely to suffer, and gives them some advice regarding what their attitude should be: «Do not be afraid of those who kill the body, but have no power to kill the soul.
-Rather be afraid of him who can destroy both body and soul in hell» (Mt 10:28).
-This Sunday introduction develops the subject of the persecution of Christ in a style reminding us of the last part of the Sermon of the Mount Beatitudes (cf. Mt 5:11).
+Today, after choosing the twelve, Jesus sends them to preach and instructs them.
+He warns them about the persecution they may likely suffer and advises them on their attitude: “Do not be afraid of those who kill the body but cannot kill the soul; rather, be afraid of the one who can destroy both soul and body in Gehenna” (Mt 10,28).
+The narrative of this Sunday develops the theme of persecution in a style reminiscent of the last Beatitude of the Sermon on the Mount (cf. Mt 5,11).

-The conviction that in the difficult moments of our life God is on our side, will supply us the needed courage to proclaim Jesus' words from the housetops (cf Mt 10:27), and furnish us too with the energy we require to do good, so that, through our deeds, people may glorify our Father in Heaven.
-St. Anselm teaches us: «Do everything for God and for that happy and eternal life our Saviour deigns to grant us in Heaven».
+Trusting that God will be with us in difficult times gives us courage to speak Jesus' words in the light (cf Mt 10:27); moreover, it gives us the energy we need to do good, so that through our works people can give glory to our heavenly Father.
+Accordingly, Saint Anselm teaches us: “Do everything for God and for that happy and eternal life our Savior deigns to grant us in Heaven.”